ju-chen/Voide1220.github.io/_pages/about.md

 - [*2022.07*] One paper is accepted to ECCV 2022, about efficient adaptation for vision-language foundation models.
 - [*2022.07*] One paper is accepted to ACM Multimedia 2022, about cost-effective pre-training for video-audio foundation models.

-Cleaner; Organizer; Compressor; Distiller; Synthesizer; Evolver

 # 💻 Researches
 My primary research interests lie in

-- **Vision-Language-Music Learning**: Pre-training Alignment, Efficient Adaptation/Fine-Tuning, Accelerate Deployment for Downstream Tasks.
+- **Vision-Language-Music Learning**: Pre-training Alignment, Efficient Adaptation/Fine-Tuning, Training/Deployment Acceleration.

 - **Data Governance/Flywheel & Mining**: Clean/Compress/Distill/Synthesize Data, Cross-Modal Retrieval/Recommendation/Advert.

-- **Creative AIGC**：Generation or Editing for Image/Video/Music, Conversation-Driven Multi-Modal Understanding and Composition.
+- **Creative AIGC**：Generation/Fine Editing for Image/Video/Music, Conversation-Driven Understanding/Composition, RLHF Evalution.

 - **Video Understanding**: Retrieval/Caption/Summary for Video Clips, Alignment/Detection/Classification for Untrimmed Long Videos.

 As a young researcher, your interest and kind citation will definitely mean a lot for me and my collaborators.

 Also feel free to drop me an email for any suggestions or potential collaborations.